FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

    * - 2.
 Verify that the Robot Controller app is running.
 The **Robot Status** field should read running if it is working properly.
      - |pairingns2|

    * - 3.
-On the Operator Console device, browse the available apps and locate the **FTC Driver Station** icon.
+On the DRIVER STATION device, browse the available apps and locate the **FTC Driver Station** icon.
 Tap on the icon to launch the Driver Station app.
 Note that the first time you launch the app your Android device might prompt you for permissions that the app will need to run properly.
 Whenever prompted, press **Allow** to grant the requested permission.
      - |pairingns3| |pairingns3b|

    * - 4.
 Touch the three vertical dots on the upper right hand corner of the main screen of the Driver Station app.
 This will launch a pop-up menu.